I guess you have come across signs that seem to communicate something, but you can't make head or tail of it.

 Once you become a more experienced knitter, you will develop preferences for certain yarn brands and get a sense of which yarn brand to go with for different yarn fibers/materials.

-Like any brand, yarn brands also carry different fibers, special yarn counts, and fiber blends. etc
+Like any other brand, yarn brands also carry different fibers, special yarn counts, and fiber blends. etc

 Once you decide which brands you love and which you aren't too fond of, it will be essential to pay attention to the yarn brand.